Home | Contact Us | Phone: 619.227.7802

 At a young age, Moonie was diagnosed with a bulging back disc just as he was embarking on his show career.
 He was in severe pain and dropped his tail.
 After many diagnosis from arthritis to dysplasia, we visited a neurologist who pinpointed immediately Moonie's trouble.
 After surgery and a few weeks isolation and concern, we were exposed to the wonders of Trish Penick and Cutting Edge K-9 Rehab.

 We were told by Moonie's surgeon that Moonie might not ever be a showdog again and that his magnificent gait might not return.
 We were OK with that.
 We just wanted him out of pain.
 Trish and I set a goal to rehabilitate Moonie and get him ready for his 2005 National Breed Specialty in Washington State and we had four months to do it.
-He swam regularly and learned to use his rear legs again with the help of Trish's dog swimming ahead of Moonie and challenging him with toys to retrieve., We delivered a Moonie more fluid in movement, with excellent muscle tone and stronger than ever before!
+We delivered a Moonie more fluid in movement, with excellent muscle tone and stronger than ever before!

 We attended that Nationals show in Washington.
 He was splendid as he moved solidly around the showring, displaying a new confidence which brought us all to tears.